CDanielTurner/CDanielTurner/README.md

 - Intermediate programming concepts using C#
 - Full-stack web development with a focus on modern frameworks
 - Database systems
-- UI/UX fundementals
+- UI/UX fundamentals
-- Software analysis and design fundementals
+- Software analysis and design fundamentals

 🎯 **Goals**